pilotakeksz/HRM-Utilities/README.md

 - Blacklist and infraction actions are logged in their respective `.txt` files.
 - Logs include user, action, details, and timestamp for auditing.

 ---

-## 🆘 Support

-If you encounter issues, check:
-- Bot permissions in all relevant channels.
-- That all IDs in .env are correct.
-- The bot console/logs for errors.

----